yooJess/Creating-and-Managing-Files-in-Linux/README.md

     <img src="https://i.imgur.com/m9RpTM0.png" height="80%" width="80%" alt="Concatenate tasks"/><br/>
 <br/>
 <br/>
 Nice!
-Once we've 'cat' or 'concatenate', to see the contents of 'tasks.txt' we can see that our text has been saved within that 'tasks.txt' file!<br/>
+Once we've 'cat' or 'concatenate', to see the contents of 'tasks.txt' we can see that our text has been saved within that 'tasks.txt' file!
+This is one of my project portofolio on how to manage files within Linux!<br/>
 <br/>
 <br/>